-- 5.12.36 The Committee of Adjustment will consider applications for minor variances to the use and/or regulation provisions of the Zoning By-law in accordance with the provisions of the Planning Act. - 5.12.37 The Committee of Adjustment will authorize minor variances only where it is satisfied that: - .a The proposed variance is minor; - .b The proposed variance is desirable for the appropriate development or use of the land, building, or structure; and, - .c The general intent and purpose of this Plan and the Zoning By-law is maintained. - 5.12.38 The Committee of Adjustment may attach conditions, as it deems appropriate, to the approval of an application for minor variance.
+- 5.12.36 The Committee of Adjustment will consider applications for minor variances to the use and/or regulation provisions of the Zoning By-law in accordance with the provisions of the Planning Act. - 5.12.37 The Committee of Adjustment will authorize minor variances only where it is satisfied that: - .a The proposed variance is minor; - .b The proposed variance is desirable for the appropriate development or use of the land, building, or structure; - .c The general intent and purpose of this Plan is maintained; and, - .d The general intent and purpose of the Zoning By-law is maintained. - 5.12.38 The Committee of Adjustment may attach conditions, as it deems appropriate, to the approval of an application for minor variance.